rgravina/okubo/README.md

 ```

 Answering a word correcly several times in a row results in the word taking longer to 'expire'.
-This helps ensure words are remembered.
+This spaced repetition helps ensure the word stays in your long term memory without needless repetition.

 ```ruby
 user.right_answer_for!(word)